hpe-dev-incubator/hpe-dev-portal/content/platform/grommet/home.md

 tags:
   - Grommet
 ---
-## Build awesome apps with Grommet & Didier
+## Build awesome apps with Grommet

 [Grommet](https://v2.grommet.io/) helps you create responsive and accessible mobile-first projects for the web with an [easy-to-use](https://v2.grommet.io/components), [react](https://reactjs.org/)-based component library that is part design system and part development framework.